-International Students House offers a small number of scholarships comprising bed and half board for the duration of your course.
+International Students House Residential Scholarship: International Student House offers a small number of residential scholarships comprising bed and half board for the duration of your course.
 These are awarded to students from low-income families who live in developing countries and who have been offered fee scholarships from the Academy.
-There is no application process.
-The Academy will make nominations to ISH following internal consultation.
+There is no application process, the Academy will make nominations to ISH following internal consultation.

 The aim of the Snowdon Trust Masters Scholarship is to give exceptionally talented disabled students an opportunity to flourish and achieve their full artistic potential.
 These competitive awards, generously supported by the Snowdon Trust, are intended for the next generation of disabled young people who will become leaders with the ability to influence and innovate in their chosen field.

 The Snowdon Trust Masters Scholarship is open to applicants from the Royal Academy of Music, studying a taught degree at Masters level or above (on the MA, MMus, Professional Diploma or Advanced Diploma programmes).
 Those applying will need to demonstrate exceptional talent, passion and determination to overcome obstacles and achieve their goals, thereby providing inspiration and an example to others.
 The Snowdon Scholarships may be awarded up to the level of £30,000.

 Please note too that the Snowdon Trust also runs a separate grants scheme where students can apply directly for help with additional disability related costs that are not fully provided for by available statutory funding.
 Being in receipt of a Snowdon Trust-funded scholarship does not preclude a separate application for a Snowdon Trust grant.